Resilience Coping Recovery And Romance Scam Victims [UPDATED 2024]

 Previctimzation

 Previctimzation, each person has strengths and skills that come to bear on how he or she will deal with any stressor, including crime victimization.
 There can be individual differences in some of the characteristics detailed above regarding resiliency.
 What level of social support does the person have?
 Are they nearby and accessible?
 Has the person successfully dealt with and learned from previous victimization?
-Since research shows that current victims of crime often have a history of the previous victimization, it is likely that the person has learned coping strategies to deal with this stress.
+Since research shows that current victims of crime often have a history of previous victimization, it is likely that the person has learned coping strategies to deal with this stress.
 What are these skills?
 Are they effective?

 Victimization

 During the crime or in the few hours following it, the psychological strengths of victims can manifest in problem-solving, attentiveness, help-seeking, etc. Oftentimes, victims will seek out informational support to make a decision on what they should do (such as visiting this website or groups on social media).
-Further, victims activate their support systems during this period, possibly to receive support, or get information, or make decisions.
-Early coping strategies are also be seen during this period.
+Further, victims activate their support systems during this period, possibly to receive support, get information, or make decisions.
+Early coping strategies are also seen during this period.

-It can be helpful for victims to review the list below and identify their strengths they see them in themselves.
+It can be helpful for victims to review the list below and identify the strengths they see them in themselves.
 Their list includes six strengths that are made up of a total of 24 virtues; some may seem more immediately applicable to victims.

 1. Wisdom and knowledge: creativity, curiosity, open-mindedness, love or learning, and perspective;